Editorial disclosure: Opinions expressed on this page are the author's alone and do not represent the views of any bank.

 TD Bank might be a good choice for new small-business owners looking to get commercial real estate or SBA loans.
 In addition, the bank offers solid checking account options with easily waivable fees and high transaction and cash deposit limits.
 Its credit card offer is also pretty competitive.
 The biggest downside is that TD Bank only operates across the East Coast of the US, which means it has a smaller number of branches and ATMs compared to the larger banks on our list.

-- ⦿ No monthly maintenance fees
+- ⦿ Unlimited monthly transactions and no checking fees

 - ⦿ 50 free checks as a sign-up bonus